-Personal protective equipment is worn to minimize injuries and limit exposure to hazards in the workplace.
-It is important to understand different types of personal protective equipment (PPE) and to select appropriate equipment for each circumstance.
+Personal Protective Equipment (PPE) is worn to minimize injuries and limit exposure to hazards in the workplace.
+It is important to understand the different types of PPE available and to select the appropriate equipment for each circumstance.
 We work diligently to assure a safe and healthful environment for all employees, students, and visitors.

-Shoes should be worn at all times in laboratories or other areas where chemicals are used or stored.
-Perforated shoes, sandals, or cloth sneakers are not recommended to be worn in laboratories or areas where mechanical work is being done.
+Closed-toed shoes should be worn at all times in laboratories or areas where chemicals are used or stored and areas where mechanical work is being done.

 Safety shoes are used to protect the feet against injuries from heavy falling objects, against crushing by rolling objects, or against lacerations from sharp edges.
-Safety shoes are required for employees whose job duties frequently require the lifting, carrying, or moving, etc. of objects weighing more than fifteen pounds, which, if dropped, would likely result in a foot or toe injury.
-The state personal protective equipment policy as of February 1, 1985, stipulates that employees who are required to wear safety shoes will be reimbursed up to a certain amount for one pair of shoes.
-For further information concerning eligibility types of shoe protection, purchasing, etc., contact the Health and Safety Office
+Safety shoes are required for employees whose job duties frequently require the lifting, carrying, or moving, of objects weighing more than fifteen pounds, which if dropped would likely result in a foot or toe injury.
+The State personal protective equipment policy as of February 1, 1985, stipulates that employees who are required to wear safety shoes will be reimbursed up to a certain amount for one pair of shoes.
+For further information concerning eligible types of shoe protection, purchasing, and reimbursement procedures contact the Safety and Risk Management Office.

 Use of Gloves

-Proper protective gloves should be worn when handling corrosive or toxic materials and materials of unknown toxicity, sharp edged objects, and very hot or very cold materials.
-Gloves should be selected on the basis of the material being handled, the particular hazard involved, and their suitability for the operation being conducted.
-Glove materials are eventually permeated by chemicals.
-However, they can be used safely for limited time periods if specific use and glove characteristics (i.e., thickness and permeation rate and time) are known.
-Common glove materials include neoprene, polyvinyl chloride, nitrile, and butyl and natural rubbers.
+Proper protective gloves should be worn when handling hazardous materials, materials of unknown hazard, sharp edged objects, and very hot or very cold materials.
+Gloves should be selected on the basis of the material being handled, the particular hazard involved, and the suitability for the operation being conducted.
+Glove materials are eventually permeated by chemicals; however, they can be used safely for limited time periods if specific use and glove characteristics (thickness and permeation rate and time) are known.
+Common glove materials include neoprene, polyvinyl chloride, nitrile, and butyl or natural rubber.
 These materials differ in their resistance to various substances.
 Double gloving is recommended when handling highly toxic or carcinogenic materials.
 Before each use, gloves should be inspected for discoloration, punctures, and tears.
 Before removal, gloves should be washed, if the material is impermeable to water.

 Laboratory Clothing and Protective Apparel

-The clothing worn by laboratory workers can be important to their safety.
-Such personnel should not wear loose (e.g., saris, dangling neckties, and overlarge or ragged laboratory coats), skimpy (e.g., shorts and/or halter-tops), or torn clothing and unrestrained longhair.
-Loose or torn clothing and unrestrained long hair can easily catch fire, dip into chemicals, or become ensnared in apparatus and moving machinery: skimpy clothing offers little protection to the skin in the event of chemical splash.
+The clothing worn by laboratory workers is important to their safety.
+Personnel should not wear loose (e.g., saris, dangling neckties, and overlarge or ragged laboratory coats), skimpy (e.g., shorts and/or halter-tops), or torn clothing.
+It is also important to tie back long hair or excessive facial hair.
+Loose or torn clothing and unrestrained long hair can easily catch fire, dip into chemicals, or become ensnared in apparatus and moving machinery!
+Skimpy clothing offers little protection to the skin in the event of chemical splash.
 If the possibility of chemical contamination exists, personal clothing that will be worn home should be covered by protective apparel.
-Finger rings can react with chemicals and also should be avoided around equipment that has exposed moving parts, or electrical hazards.
+Finger rings can react with chemicals and also should be avoided around equipment that has exposed moving parts or electrical hazards.

 Appropriate protective apparel is advisable for most laboratory work and may be required for some.
 Such apparel can include laboratory coats and aprons, jump suits, special types of boots, shoe covers, and gauntlets.
 It can be either washable or disposable in nature.
 Garments are commercially available that can help protect the laboratory worker against chemical splashes or spills, heat, cold, moisture, and radiation.

-Laboratory coats are intended to prevent contact with dirt and the minor chemical
+Laboratory coats are intended to prevent contact with dirt and minor chemical splashes

 Plastic or rubber aprons provide better protection from corrosive or irritating liquids but can complicate injuries in the event of fire.
 Furthermore, a plastic apron can accumulate a considerable charge of static electricity and should be avoided in areas where flammable solvents or other materials could be ignited by a static discharge.